devmannic/scrypto_statictypes/README.md

 Scrypto Static Types is suitable for general usage, but not yet at 1.0.
 We maintain compatibility with Scrypto and pinned versions of the Rust compiler (see below).

-Current Scrypto Static Types versions are:
+Latest Scrypto Static Types versions for Scrypto versions are:

+- Version 0.3.0 depending on Alexandria Scrypto version 0.2.0
-- Version 0.1 was the initial release on December 1st 2021, when Scrypto was still "pre-0.1"
+- Version 0.1.1 depending on Pre-Alexandria Scrypto version 0.1.1

 The intent is to: